• Skip to main content

 • Once 4 weeks have passed, it's now time to strain your marc (the herbs).
 Pour the concoction over a coffee filter or fine mesh strainer into a clean mason jar.
 Be sure to squeeze the herbs as you do this.

-• Now add the ½ tsp of glycerin and all of the essential oils (you can choose whichever essentials oils you like for this recipe).
+• Now add the ½ teaspoon of glycerin and all of the essential oils (you can choose whichever essentials oils you like for this recipe).

 • Cap tightly and shake vigorously for a good 30 seconds.